Judicial Portrait Project

 Please note that there are no Court or other public funds for judicial portraits.
 As such, the Association is requesting your support for this important project.
 All donations to the Judicial Portrait Project are tax deductible through the Philadelphia LGBTQ+ Bar Association.

-*Please note that contributions to the Judicial Portrait Project will not be disclosed to anyone other than the Judicial Portrait Committee and that neither Judge Colins nor Judge McInerney were involved in any way with the solicitation of contributions for the Judicial Portrait Project.
+*Please note that contributions to the Judicial Portrait Project will not be disclosed to anyone other than the Judicial Portrait Committee and Judge NAME was involved in any way with the solicitation of contributions for the Judicial Portrait Project.
 This solicitation is solely made by the Philadelphia LGBTQ Bar Association’s Judicial Portrait Committee.

 Donate to the Judicial Portrait Project